putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 "FD.
 I like that."
 He laughed.
 "Trooper Fedd.
 You know what that is?"
 Before the trooper could answer he continued, "Where I'm when you're 'fedd' you're still too green to pick yet.
 Needs more time."

-"Sir, I serve the Emperor regardless of my color, sir!" the trooper answered unprompted.
+"Sir, I serve the Emperor regardless of my green color, sir!" the trooper answered unprompted.

 The squad leader let the protocol slight go.
 He decided to keep an eye on this FD-472. *His fervor could be infectious.
 Or get troopers killed*.
 He turned back to the full group.